AustralianBioCommons/gen3schemadev/docs/core_concepts/core_principles.md

 ## Example:

-The example below shows some properties from the `medical_history` entity.
+The example below shows some properties from the `medical_history` node.
 Notice how the first column is the property name, the second column is the data type, the third whether the property is required or not, and the fourth is the description.

 ![prop_example](prop_example.png)